sensu/sensu-docs/content/sensu-go/6.5/sensuctl/environment-variables.md

 SENSU_OIDC=true SENSU_NON_INTERACTIVE=true SENSU_FORMAT=yaml SENSU_PORT=7999 SENSU_TIMEOUT=49s SENSU_URL=http://192.168.7.217:8080 sensuctl configure
 {{< /code >}}

-Setting environment variables in a sensuctl configure command allows you to inject the desired environment variables in an automation script, quickly and transparently configuring sensuctl.

 Environment variables set with `sensuctl configure` are persistent.

-## Set environment variables with sensuctl env
+## Export environment variables with sensuctl env

-The `sensuctl env` command allows you to export and set the following environment variables:
+The `sensuctl env` command allows you to export the following environment variables:

 {{< code text >}}
-SENSU_API_URL                     URL of the Sensu backend API in sensuctl SENSU_NAMESPACE                   Name of the current namespace in sensuctl SENSU_FORMAT                      Set output format in sensuctl (for example, JSON, YAML, etc.)
+SENSU_API_KEY                     API key to use for authentication SENSU_API_URL                     URL of the Sensu backend API in sensuctl SENSU_NAMESPACE                   Name of the current namespace in sensuctl SENSU_FORMAT                      Set output format in sensuctl (for example, JSON, YAML, etc.)
-SENSU_ACCESS_TOKEN                Current API access token in sensuctl SENSU_ACCESS_TOKEN_EXPIRES_AT     Timestamp specifying when the current API access token expires SENSU_REFRESH_TOKEN               Refresh token used to obtain a new access token SENSU_TRUSTED_CA_FILE             Path to a trusted CA file if set in sensuctl SENSU_INSECURE_SKIP_TLS_VERIFY    Boolean value that can be set to skip TLS verification
+SENSU_ACCESS_TOKEN                Current API access token in sensuctl SENSU_ACCESS_TOKEN_EXPIRES_AT     Timestamp specifying when the current API access token expires SENSU_REFRESH_TOKEN               Refresh token used to obtain a new access token SENSU_TIMEOUT                     timeout when communicating with sensu backend (default 15s) SENSU_TRUSTED_CA_FILE             Path to a trusted CA file if set in sensuctl SENSU_INSECURE_SKIP_TLS_VERIFY    Boolean value that can be set to skip TLS verification
 {{< /code >}}

+Once you export your shell environment with `sensuctl env`, you can use the exported environment variables with curl and other scripts.

-This example demonstrates how to use sensuctl env to export and set environment variables and configure your shell:
+This example demonstrates how to use sensuctl env to export environment variables and configure your shell:

 {{< language-toggle >}}